-NASHVILLE—The Tennessee Department of Agriculture is issuing a public advisory in the Memphis area for an undeclared peanut allergen in chocolate chip cookies and oatmeal raisin cookies produced and packed by Backermann’s Bakery of Whiteville, Tenn.
+NASHVILLE—The Tennessee Department of Agriculture is issuing a public advisory for an undeclared peanut allergen in 5 oz. containers of Pride of Szeged Hungarian Spice paprika, distributed by Spice Co. of Avenel, N.J.

-On April 17, the Tennessee Department of Agriculture conducted routine retail food product sampling in West Tennessee markets.
-The department’s test results for two products—Backermann’s Bakery chocolate chip and oatmeal raisin cookies with best by date of April 24, 2015—showed positive for the presence of a peanut allergen not disclosed on the product labels.
+On Jan.
+12, the Tennessee Department of Agriculture conducted routine retail food product sampling in the Cleveland, Tenn. area.
+The department’s test results for one product—5 oz. containers of Pride of Szeged Hungarian Spice paprika, no. 091617PAHU05PS —showed positive for the presence of a peanut allergen not disclosed on the product label.

-The products have been distributed throughout the Memphis area.
-As of the date of this release, Backermann’s Bakery has contacted its distributors to issue a recall.
-If the products are found in additional Tennessee stores, the department will embargo these products with best by dates of April 24, 2015, as adulterated and/or misbranded pursuant to the Tennessee Food, Drug and Cosmetic Act.
+If the product is found in additional Tennessee stores, the department will embargo this product and lot number as adulterated and/or misbranded pursuant to the Tennessee Food, Drug and Cosmetic Act.

-As a precaution, the department is alerting consumers with peanut allergies as to the possible presence of peanut allergens in these products.
-The department is requesting that retail locations remove these products from their shelves and contact the distributor.
+As a precaution, the department is alerting consumers with peanut allergies as to the possible presence of peanut allergens in this product.
+The department is requesting that retail locations remove this product from their shelves and contact the distributor.
 Additional recall instructions will be announced.